bajaj/crawler/readme.md

 - SiteMapXmlParser
     - it process sitemap.xml for the given url and returns list of url available for parsing.
 - UrlCrawlRule
-    - It fetches robots.txt file for the give url and create rules for the same.
+    - It fetches robots.txt file for the give url and create rules for the same
-    - Each url should satisfy all the rules inorder to be processed by the crawler.
+    - Each url should satisfy all the rules inorder to be processed by the crawler
 - Crawler
-    - at initialization get links from SiteMapXmlParser, then push this links to queue and        create instance of UrlCrawlrule fot the give domain name.
+    - at initialization get links from SiteMapXmlParser, then push this links to queue and        create instance of UrlCrawlrule fot the give domain name
-    - retrieve a url from the queue.
+    - retrieve a url from the queue
-    - checks if the url is not already processed and urlcrawlRule allowes the url.
+    - checks if the url is not already processed and urlcrawlRule allowes the url
     - calls pageExtractor module to retrieve the page object (contains assets links and list of links)
     - add the page to the list of pages (final result)
-    - for all the links in the page,check for the rules and then push to the queue.
+    - for all the links in the page,check for the rules and then push to the queue
-    - stop when the queue is empty or the crawler is finish running for the given seconds.
+    - stop when the queue is empty or the crawler is finish running for the given seconds

+## Performance
+- Tested crawler on https://gocardless.com/.
+It crawled 275 pages in 5 minutes
+- The crawler is single threaded.
+The time is also spent on waiting for certain pages, timeout being 10secs.

 ## Data Structures
 - Page - contains info about a page